 Staging a home has far reaching effects in terms of allowing potential buyers to visualize the lifestyle your particular home will offer them.
 Have fun with it and pick a theme that suits the character and location of your home.
 In staging, utilize cost-effective items like plants, artwork, and area rugs, to fill up dead spaces, to add hints of color throughout the home, and to appeal to the emotions of potential buyers.

 At the end of the day, buyers are human creatures, just like you.
 We gravitate to things that look, feel and smell good, including homes.
 Avoid scaring away interested people, by removing any and all bad or lingering odors in your home.
 Focus particularly on kitchen and bathrooms, as these can be common culprits.

 As a potential seller, preparing your home to be in the best physical condition it can be will work to attract the right buyers, willing to pay at or above the list price.
 I just shared my 8 favorite tips on how you can prepare you home for sale, but I have many more up my sleeve.
 If you need help figuring out what changes might work best for your home, give me a call.
 I have an eye for what decorative touches need to be made to maximize your home's value.

-If you are looking for a real estate professional who is passionate about her work, experienced, continues to improve her real estate knowledge and skills, and is highly respected by her peers in the ....
+If you are looking for a real estate professional who is passionate about her work, experienced, continues to improve her real estate knowledge and skills in an ever changing market, Cindy is THE one!....